emacs-eaf/emacs-application-framework/README.md

 I **highly** encourage you to read the [Wiki](#Wiki) and [FAQ](#FAQ) if you have any questions.

-Also, I encourage periodically `git pull` **and** run `install-eaf.py` again to update EAF, applications, and relating dependencies.
-If you encounter a bug while using it, see the instruction on how to [Report bug](#report-bug)
+Also, you should regularly `git pull` **and** run `install-eaf.py` again to update EAF, its applications, and relating dependencies.
+If you encounter a bug while using it, see the instruction on how to [Report bug](#report-bug).

 ### Dependency List